"We are silly and speedy!"

 Nathanyl and Lowrence will do well with a two-parent family.
 They will benefit from parents who will allow and encourage their love of athletics and staying active.
 They want a family that will support and encourage them in sports.
 Nathanyl and Lowrence need parents who will continue to be consistent in routine and discipline.
 They need a family that values education and will encourage them in their studies.
 Nathanyl and Lowrence look forward to having a family that will give them the active and engaging attention they desire.

-Child is under Texas Department of Family and Protective Services
+Children are under Texas Department of Family and Protective Services